Education in Finland

 The educational system in Finland consists of daycare programmes (for babies and toddlers), a one-year "preschool" (age six), and an 11-year compulsory basic comprehensive school (age seven to age eighteen).
 As of 2024, secondary general academic and vocational education, higher education and adult education are compulsory.

-During their nine years of common basic education, students are not selected, tracked, or streamed.
+Finland's education policy is built on 5 principles:1-Common, consistent long term policies,2-A vision of a knowledge-based society,3-Educational Equality,4-Decision making at the local level,5-Culture of Trust. .During their nine years of common basic education, students are not selected, tracked, or streamed.
 There is also inclusive special education within the classroom and instructional efforts to minimize low achievement.
 After basic education, students must choose to continue with secondary education in either an academic track (lukio) or a vocational track (ammattioppilaitos), both of which usually take three years and give a qualification to continue to tertiary education.
 Tertiary education is divided into university and polytechnic (ammattikorkeakoulu, also known as "university of applied sciences") systems.
 Universities award licentiate- and doctoral-level degrees.
 Formerly, only university graduates could obtain higher (postgraduate) degrees, however, since the implementation of the Bologna process, all bachelor's degree holders can now qualify for further academic studies.
 There are 17 universities and 27 universities of applied sciences in the country.

 The United Nations Development Programme derived an Education Index, a reflection of mean years of schooling of adults and expected years of schooling of children, that placed Finland fourth in the world as of 2019.